Wibsey: Governance

-Wibsey Fair
+Key Information

 Wibsey was an important market village and hosts its own horse fair every year on 5 October.
 Fair Road has a funfair site, which has been established for many generations.

 The origins of Wibsey Fair are uncertain.
 Some believe the monks of Kirkstall Abbey began the fair in the 12th or 13th century to provide an income, although the first documentary evidence comes with a reference in a dispute between former Lords, William Rookes and John de Lacy, to the "Revey Cross, sett up and standing at Revey Nabbe" where a fair was held.
 This would place the fairground near modern-day Buttershaw estate, where roads entitled "Reevy" exist today.
 By the mid 19th century the fairground was at or near its present site, hence the local road name Fair Road.

 Wibsey is also notable for the number of pubs in a small village.
 The Wibsey Working Men's Club (founded 1905) featured on the BBC's White series, in a film examining the decline of the working men's club, and British working class society in general.

+Wibsey Library often holds weekly events that support the community, with it being open 6 out of the 7 days of the week.